Hero image

 Olga Duka

-GP @ Improve Ventures
+GP @ Improve Ventures, Co-founder at BAS

 Olga is a General Partner at Improve Ventures, an early stage VC, that invests in exceptional teams in Africa, Latam and SE/SEA.